 Top Commenters for 2014

-I must admit that sometimes I am quite perplexed that I don’t get more comments, given some of the more controversial statements I have made, but I will strive in the new year to make this more of a dialog, and less of a monologue with me pontificating my points of view.
+I must admit that sometimes I am quite perplexed that I don’t get more comments, given some of the more controversial statements I have made.
+Still, I will strive in the new year to make this more of a dialogue, and less of a monologue with me pontificating my points of view.

 - Phil 42 COMMENTS